 High-speed internet ports are located in every student room.
 Additionally, all buildings on campus are wireless.

-Osher does not have its own parking lot.
-Decals are issued to designated parking lots based on seniority and housing assignments on a first come, first served, space available basis.
-All First-Year students must park in the Stanwood Street lot.
+First-Year students are not permitted to have vehicles on campus.
+Upper class residents are issued decals to designated parking lots based on seniority and housing assignments on a first come, first served, space available basis.
 You can learn more about student parking at Bowdoin on the Security parking website.

 The laundry room is located in the basement.
 The charge for washers and dryers is $1.70 per cycle.
 The washing machines and dryers in all residence halls are equipped with card readers; laundry machines do not accept cash.
 You may add money to your Bowdoin ID card for this purpose at several machines on campus.
 You can see what machines are open, get alerts sent to you when your laundry is finished, and report a problem with a machine at any time by visiting LaundryView.